-To study the design parameters of a satellite.
+To study design parameter of a satellite.

 A satellite is basically any object that revolves around a planet in a circular or elliptical path.
 The moon is Earth's original, natural satellite, and there are many manmade (artificial) satellites, usually closer to Earth.